spam-this/wwvb_dec/README.md

 tested or designed for robustness.
 Use at your own risk.

 Also, wwvb_dec is not written to be super small or efficient.
-A Raspberry Pi handles it easily, but it might be hard for a tiny little microcontroller.
+A Raspberry Pi Zero handles it easily, but it might be hard for a tiny little microcontroller.

+# Wiring

+  RPI GPIO4 to RX module OUT
+  RPI 5V to RX module 3-15V ***
+     *** Maybe RPI 3V3.
+Check signal level of OUT when powered
+     *** by 5V.
+RPI GPIO is *not* 5V tolerant.
+  RPI GND to RX module GND
+  RX module PDN to GND for normal operation, can use to reset

 # Building